doug-101/TreeTag/README.md

   entire tree.
 * Undo operations are stored in the files, so operations from a previous session can be undone.
-* Files can be imported and exported to or from TreeLine.
+* Files can be imported and exported to or from both TreeLine and CSV files.
 * TreeTag can interface with a Kinto storage server to store and retrieve files from the cloud.